Quarto Pub

 Multiple Accounts

-If you are have multiple Quarto Pub accounts it’s important to understand the relationship between the use of accounts in the CLI interface (quarto publish) and the use of accounts in your browser (for authenticating and managing sites).
+If you have multiple Quarto Pub accounts it’s important to understand the relationship between the use of accounts in the CLI interface (quarto publish) and the use of accounts in your browser (for authenticating and managing sites).

 When using quarto publish, there are a couple of scenarios where a web browser is launched: